This Note's for You: Recording

-"This Note's for You" video
+"This Note's for You" music video

-The video for the title track – directed by Julien Temple and written by Charlie Coffey – included a Michael Jackson lookalike whose hair catches fire.
-The video parodied corporate rock and the pretensions of advertising, and was patterned after a series of Michelob ads that featured contemporary rock artists such as Eric Clapton, Genesis and Steve Winwood.
-The video also featured parodic inserts from commercials featuring impersonators of Jackson and Whitney Houston, as well as popular characters such as a Spuds McKenzie lookalike.
+The music video for the title track was directed by Julien Temple and written by Charlie Coffey.
 The title itself mocks Budweiser's "This Bud's for You" ad campaign.
+The video parodied corporate rock and the pretensions of advertising, and was patterned after a series of Michelob ads that featured contemporary rock artists such as Eric Clapton, Genesis, and Steve Winwood.
+The video also featured parodic inserts from commercials featuring impersonators of Whitney Houston and Michael Jackson (whose hair catches fire), as well as popular characters such as a Spuds McKenzie lookalike and models in the Calvin Klein Obsession commercial.

-It was initially banned by MTV after legal threats from Michael Jackson's attorneys, although Canadian music channel MuchMusic ran it immediately.
+"This Note's for You" was initially banned by MTV after legal threats from Michael Jackson's attorneys, although Canadian music channel MuchMusic ran it immediately.
 After it was a hit on MuchMusic, MTV reconsidered their decision and put it into heavy rotation, finally giving it the MTV Video Music Award for Best Video of the Year for 1989.
-It was nominated for a Grammy in the category of "Best Concept Video" of 1989 but lost to "Weird Al" Yankovic's spoof of Michael Jackson's "Bad", "Fat".
+It was nominated for a Grammy in the category of "Best Concept Video" of 1989 but lost to "Weird Al" Yankovic's "Fat", a spoof of Michael Jackson's "Bad".

 When NME challenged David Lee Roth about his own corporate sponsorship (by Toshiba), citing "This Note's for You", the singer responded: "That's just hippy bullshit from the '60s.
 If your message is not strong enough to transcend a soda-pop commercial, you got problems!"

 Artwork

 The cover of this album is reportedly a photo taken in the back lane of the 200 block of Main Street Winnipeg, which housed the Blue Note Cafe.
-Neil was known to play unannounced in the Blue Note Cafe while in Winnipeg.
+Young was known to play unannounced in the Blue Note Cafe while in Winnipeg.